 What Is Food Truck Business Insurance?

-Food truck business insurance is a set of policies built around the risks of running a mobile food business: the vehicle you drive to every location, the cooking equipment that keeps service running, the customers who line up at your window and the employees who work alongside you.
-For a food truck, those risks tend to look like:
+Food truck business insurance is a set of policies designed to cover the risks of operating a mobile food business.
+It can help protect the vehicle you drive, the cooking equipment that keeps service running, the customers who order at your window and the employees who work alongside you.

 • Grease fires and burns from open-flame cooking in a confined truck or trailer kitchen